 Columbia River Basin sturgeon managers engaged in the StreamNet Executive Committee have indicated it would be valuable to shared standardized HLIs through the Coordinated Assessments Partnership (CAP).
 StreamNet and the CAP Core Team are tasked, as resources permit work to advance, to conduct a scoping exercise for a White Sturgeon abundance indicator, similar to natural-origin spawner abundance (NOSA) for salmon and steelhead.

-The 2020 Addendum to the NPCC Columbia River Basin Fish and Wildlife Program also identifies a regional need for tracking progress towards meeting White Sturgeon biological objectives for abundance (objective WS1), spatial distribution (objective WS2), genetic diversity (objective WS3), and productivity (objective WS4) derived from sturgeon management plans across the region.
+The 2020 Addendum to the NPCC Columbia River Basin Fish and Wildlife Program also identifies a regional need for tracking progress toward meeting White Sturgeon biological objectives for abundance (objective WS1), spatial distribution (objective WS2), genetic diversity (objective WS3), and productivity (objective WS4) derived from sturgeon management plans across the region.
 The NPCC states that contributing to achieving these White Sturgeon adult abundance targets, as well as other population characteristics, serves in the absence of quantitative goals and objectives based in hydropower loss assessments.

 White Sturgeon Documents